Rahile Dawut: Disappearance, trial and jailing

 In December 2017, Rahile reportedly told a relative of her plans to travel from Ürümqi to Beijing, after which her family and friends lost contact with her.
 Rahile's family and friends announced her disappearance in August 2018.
 By the end of 2018, it was known that she was in the hands of Chinese state authorities.
 According to an article in The New York Times, Rahile was one of a number of prominent intellectuals targeted as part of China's campaign to erase Uyghur identity.
 State authorities have not publicly disclosed Rahile's whereabouts.

 Rahile's secret trial began in December 2018 in a Xinjiang court, where she was first found guilty of "endangering state security".
 She was reportedly jailed for life as she lost her appeal against the charges in September 2023.
 The Chinese Ministry of Foreign Affairs spokesperson Mao Ning said she had "no information" on the case.

 Rahile's disappearance and sentencing have drawn significant international condemnation.
 In 2018, the Central Eurasian Studies Society expressed strong concern over her detention, highlighting her contributions to the preservation of Uyghur culture.
 In 2020, the Open Society University Network named her an Honorary Professor in the Humanities, acknowledging her scholarly impact.
 Rahile's daughter, Akida Pulat, has been actively campaigning for her mother's release, bringing attention to her case on international platforms.
 Human rights organizations, including PEN America, have cited Rahile's disappearance as part of broader attempts to erase Uyghur culture.
 The United States condemned China's reported life sentence of Rahile, calling for her immediate release.

 Scholars and researchers argue that Dawut's disappearance fits into a broader pattern of targeting Uyghur intellectuals and dismantling Uyghur cultural infrastructure.
 According to Sean R. Roberts and Joanne Smith Finley, the repression of cultural figures like Dawut is part of a campaign to erase the distinct ethnic and religious identity of the Uyghur people through state policy.

-Academic institutions and advocacy groups have continued to highlight her case in calls for greater protection of scholars at risk.
-In public statements and reports, organizations such as Scholars at Risk and PEN International have emphasized that Dawut’s detention undermines academic freedom and violates international human rights standards.
+Academic institutions and advocacy groups highlighted her case in calls for greater protection of scholars at risk.
+In public statements and reports, organizations such as Scholars at Risk and PEN International have emphasized that Dawut's detention undermines academic freedom and violates international human rights standards.

+In October 2025, United Nations' Special Rapporteurs, and Independent Experts and Working Groups expressed serious concern over the enforced disappearance of Rahile.
+The experts stated that Rahile's case "reflect deeply troubling patterns where cultural identity, artistic creativity, and academic work are treated as threats to national security", and "The right to freely express and participate in cultural life, without discrimination or fear, is a cornerstone of human rights."